mrako/pluto/backend/endpoints/README.md

-# Projects endpoint Lambda for Pluto
+# GraphQL endpoint(s) and Lambda functions for Pluto

 ## Testing locally